ARM Network Program Participant Outcomes Data

 Key Take Aways:

-• All the respondents continued to hold an academic or research position even 6 years following participation.
+• Virtually all respondents continued to hold an academic or research position even 6 years following participation.

-Note: DISTAnce was launched in 2019 and, therefore, only short-term outcome data are available at this time.
+Notes: DISTAnce was launched in 2019 and, therefore, only short-term outcome data are available at this time.
+APT was launched in 2024, so outcomes data are not yet available.

 For more detailed funding outcomes, see funding outcomes of ARM Network grant writing program participants.